 - The company currently serves its dining customers through two restaurants: the Mabolo and Mactan Promenade branches.

 - The Mactan Promenade branch was opened after the unveiling of Rico’s Lechon’s rebranding.

 - Rico’s Lechon’s new logo was done by Maverick Ideas.
 The new logo sports its mascot holding a bamboo pole of silis, to highlight that they are the pioneer of the spicy lechon variety.
 The logo also features ‘Cebu’s Best,’ conveying that everything from them is the best of Cebu.

 - The opening of the Mactan Promenade restaurant was also the time for the unveiling of the company’s new menu.
 Rico’s Lechon hired a food technologist to reinvent their menu items and also had experts in the food service industry to train their management and staff.

 - The company’s new corporate office was also set-up and is located in One Paseo in Maria Luisa along Banilad.

-- Rico’s management is manned by everyone in the family: Melanie Grace Dionson-Oyas as General Manager of the Restaurant Division, Susan Claire Dionson-Gabuya as General Manager of the Corporate Office, Jef Walther Oyas as Head of Sales and Marketing and Renz Ericson Monet Gabuya as Head of Purchasing.
+- Everyone in the family manages Rico’s: Melanie Grace Dionson-Oyas serves as the General Manager of the Restaurant Division, Susan Claire Dionson-Gabuya as the General Manager of the Corporate Office, Jef Walther Oyas as the Head of Sales and Marketing, and Renz Ericson Monet Gabuya as the Head of Purchasing.
 Only their youngest daughter, who is still in college, does not have a role in the family business.

 - Rico’s Lechon diners can listen to the company’s new jingle which highlights their ‘Da Best Gyud’ slogan.
 The original song was composed by FAMAS award-winning songwriter, Lorenzo ‘Insoy’ Niñal.